liqd/adhocracy-plus/docs/howtomkdocs.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.

+## Deploy the docs
+* Open a PR with the docs changes
+* Once the PR is merged, pull latest main
+* run `mkdocs gh-deploy`